symfony2admingenerator/symfony2admingenerator.github.com/installation.markdown

 ---

 # How to install
+##Overview

-You have two methods to install the project :
+You have two methods to install the project using a pre-configured bundle or your own custom install.

-## With the AdmingeneratorIpsum project ##
+### With the AdmingeneratorIpsum fully configured base project ###

-The [AdmingeneratorIpsum](https://github.com/cedriclombardot/AdmingeneratorIpsum) is a symfony2-standard wich have dependencies for all the admingenerators for each ORM & ODMs.

-This is the installation recommanded if you want to try the bundle in 2 minutes
+The [AdmingeneratorIpsum project](https://github.com/cedriclombardot/AdmingeneratorIpsum) is a  "Kitchen Sink" version that is complete and will allow you:

+*  **to have a Fast Start:**  with  all the dependencies carefully configured with multiple templates - including Propel, Doctrine ORM, ORD.
+*  **to try out all the features:** with working examples of generator configuration, models and documentation.
+*  **to contribute** to the generator project using a known starting configuration, and
+*  **to see how  site access control** is configured .
+It comes preconfigured with the FOS_UserBundle.

 {% highlight bash %}
 > git clone git://github.com/cedriclombardot/AdmingeneratorIpsum.git